Is Higher Education Right for Me?

 As well as earning a world recognised qualification, degree study can also offer new life experiences that will broaden your horizons and help make you a more well-rounded individual in your professional and personal life.

-Student life should be enjoyed by all: new found freedoms, meeting new people and the chance to find your new ‘home’ for the next three years make higher education a fun-filled experience.
+Student life should be enjoyed by all: new found freedoms, meeting new people and the chance to find your new ‘home’ for the next three years or more making higher education a fun-filled experience.
 Of course it goes without saying that you should work hard at your degree and take on every opportunity offered to enhance your experience and reap the benefits following your graduation.

 There are plenty of opportunities for people to start or advance their career and studying a degree is not always essential in certain industries.
 There are however a great deal of benefits from applying yourself to study for three years or more in a subject and it is important that you decide whether or not the opportunities within higher education will benefit you or suit your needs.
 This is a decision that you should consider carefully and research well.
 More advice on higher education and making this important decision can be found at: